dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Description
 ~~~~~~~~~~~

-Used to configure the MET tool mode.
+Used to configure the MET Method for Object-based Diagnostic Evaluation tool mode.

 .. _configuration-10: